mmlab-aueb/nmp/av-delay-measurements-v2/audio/README.md

 Both applications should run on the same LAN with known IP's.
 Each app uses threads for audio I/O (ALSA) and networking.

-> These examples stream **unencrypted raw audio** and are meant for research/experimentation on trusted networks.

 ---

 ### Directory Structure